Developer Guidelines

 game titles remain distinct.
 The direct duplication of existing titles is problematic and can

-cause confusion among players and publishers
+cause confusion among players and publishers.

-5.3 Description and Instruction
+5.3 Description and Instructions

-useful tips for players on how to play the game.
-Please keep the use of generic words expressing
+ectives, the theme, and useful tips for players on how to play the game.
+Please keep the

-descriptors and factual information that provide flavor, meaning, and value for players and publishers.
+flavor, meaning, and value for players and publishers.

 Consider using additional SEO optimization elements (keywords) within your description to

-Features should accurately describe the game's selling points.
+Features should accurately describe the games selling points.
 For example, if the game is a

-.IO battle royale title, consider adding key features such as
+.IO battle royale title, consider adding key features such as

-Multiplayer Pv
+Multiplayer Pv

-More than 50 weapon
+More than 50 weapon

-More than 1 ma
+More than 1 map

-Instructions on how to play should be clear and easy to understand, helping players
+Instructions on how to play should be clear and easy to understand, helping players familiarize

-or 'Keyboard', and instead include more specific explanations.
-(E.g. Use the WASD keys to
+'Keyboard', and instead include more specific explanations.
+(E.g. ‘Use the WASD keys to run.

-run.
-Right click to shoot the bubbles.
+‘Right click to shoot the bubbles’.)

-The text for description and instructions should be between 200 and 500 characters each
+The text for description and instructions should be between 200 and 500 characters each.

-5.4 Genre and Tag
+5.4 Genre and Tags

-The selected genres and tags should accurately represent the game's genre and content for
+The selected genres and tags should accurately represent the games genre and content for

 better discoverability.
 Games should have a minimum of one genre and one tag, and a